Legal Malpractice Report

 Legal malpractice insurance covers attorneys for claims arising out of the performance of their professional duties.
 Malpractice claims generally assert that the attorney rendered services that fell below generally accepted standards.
 For example, lawsuits may allege that documents were not properly completed or filed, that errors were committed in the interpretation of law, or that other improper advice was given to a client.

-The most common errors leading to a successful malpractice action include those pertaining to the commencement of a proceeding or action (17 paid claims), errors or omissions during pre-trial or pre-hearing (13 paid claims), the preparation or transmittal of a filing (8 paid claims), and consultation and advice (2 paid claims).
+The most common errors leading to a successful malpractice action include those pertaining to the commencement of action or proceeding (18 paid claims), pre-trial, pre-hearing (13 paid claims), other (4 paid claims), settlement and negotiation (9 paid claims), and preparation, transmittal or filing (8 paid claim).

-In 2011, just 10 insurers provided legal malpractice coverage in Missouri, though only four had a market share greater than 1 percent.
-Just three insurers controlled more than 96 percent of the market:
+In 2020, just 14 insurers provided legal malpractice coverage in Missouri, though only eight had a market share greater than 1 percent.
+Just five insurers controlled more than 92 percent of the market:

 |Continental Casualty Company||17.4%|

 |The Hanover Insurance Company||6.5%|